zlab-princeton-internal/jobman/README.md

 ## Installation

 In order to use Jobman, you need to make sure `gcloud` is available on your machine in the first place.
 You may refer to [the official doc](https://cloud.google.com/sdk/docs/install) to do so.
-Afterwards, also install `alpha` and `beta`.
+Afterwards, also install `alpha` and `beta`:
 ```bash
 gcloud components install alpha beta
 ```

-Login with your gcloud account.
+Login with your gcloud account:
 ```bash
 gcloud auth login
 gcloud auth application-default login
 ```

-Also make sure tmux has been installed
+Also make sure tmux has been installed:
 ```bash
 tmux -V
 ```
 If not, follow [tmux wiki](https://github.com/tmux/tmux/wiki/Installing) to install tmux.

-Lastly, build the jobman package from source.
+Lastly, build the jobman package from source:
 ```bash
 python -m pip install --upgrade pip
 pip install -e .